-As of September 30, 2022, total fiduciary investments in Treasury securities and in non-Treasury securities are \$318.4 billion and \$406.3 billion, respectively.
-As of September 30, 2021, total fiduciary investments in Treasury securities and in non-Treasury securities were \$119.8 billion and \$507.8 billion, respectively.
-The increase in Treasury securities from FY 2021 to FY 2022 relates to the restoration of uninvested principal and related interest to the TSP's G Fund after the statutory debt limit was raised on December 16, 2021.
-See the Thrift Savings Plan section below.
+As of September 30, 2023, total fiduciary investments in Treasury securities and in non-Treasury securities are \$296.8 billion and \$496.5 billion, respectively.
+As of September 30, 2022, total fiduciary investments in Treasury securities and in non-

+Treasury securities were \$318.4 billion and \$406.3 billion, respectively.
 Refer to Note 12-Federal Debt and Interest Payable for more information on Treasury securities.

-As of September 30, 2022, and 2021, the total fiduciary fund balance with Treasury is \$1.7 billion and \$3.4 billion, respectively.
+As of September 30, 2023, and 2022, the total fiduciary fund balance with Treasury is \$1.7 billion and \$1.7 billion, respectively.
 A liability for this fiduciary fund balance with Treasury is reflected as other miscellaneous liabilities in Note 18-Other Liabilities.

-As of September 30, 2022, and 2021, collectively, the fiduciary investments in Treasury securities and fiduciary fund balance with Treasury held by all government entities represent \$4.8 billion and \$164.2 billion, respectively, of unrestricted cash included within cash held by Treasury for government-wide operations shown in Note 2-Cash and Other Monetary Assets.
-This increase relates to the delay in raising the statutory debt limit that was ongoing as of September 30, 2021.
-See the Thrift Savings Plan section below.
+As of September 30, 2023, and 2022, collectively, the fiduciary investments in Treasury securities and fiduciary fund balance with Treasury held by all government entities represent \$5.1 billion and \$4.8 billion, respectively, of unrestricted cash included within cash held by Treasury for government-wide operations shown in Note 2-Cash and Other Monetary Assets.